-The state bird of Idaho and Nevada, it’s not hard to see why Mountain Bluebirds are among the West’s most sought-after sightings.
+This species is the state bird of Idaho and Nevada.
+It’s not hard to see why mountain bluebirds are among the West’s most sought-after birds.

 Length: 7-1/4 inches.

 Distinctive Markings: Male mountain bluebird is brilliant blue all over, while the female is gray overall with pale-blue wing and tail feathers.

 Their diet is primarily insects and berries.
 They may visit backyard feeders for live mealworms.

 “While on vacation at Yellowstone in Montana with my family, I spotted a nesting pair who’d set up shop in a dried out old tree stump.
 They were extremely skittish—and busy—making back and forth trips to a nearby stream, returning with bounties of flies for their young.
 With a bit of patience , and setting up my Canon 5D Mark IV on a tripod a safe distance away with my daughter by my side, we shared the amazing experience of watching these beautiful birds in their natural environment,” says Michael Bradley.

 Check out the best bluebird feeders and feeding tips.